getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 ```

 For every message that comes in, we're going to set up another socket to act as
-our fake client.
+the fake client.
 We'll then forward messages between the *actual server* and the pip
 boy client.

 ```javascript